- CS200B - Concepts of Computers and AI

 Credit Hours: 3

-- CS499B - Senior Thesis in Computer Science
+- CS499B - 4th Year Thesis in Computer Science

 A continuation of CS 498, carrying out the approved research under the supervision of a Computer Science faculty culminating in a written thesis and presentation to the Computer Science faculty, evaluated by a committee consisting of the Undergraduate Curriculum Committee, the advisor, and the instructor of the course.
 Prerequisite: CS 498.